How to Clean Your Washing Machine Using Simple Methods

 The researchers found running a cycle of underwear can contain around “100 million E. coli in the wash water” which can find its way into your next cycle of washing.

 For hygienic reasons, it is therefore mandatory to give your washing machine a frequent cleaning.
 A frequent cleaning can also extend the shelf-life of your washing machine by keeping it in a healthy condition longer.
-Follow these simple instructions and methods on how to clean your washing machine from eMop.
+Follow these simple instructions and methods on how to clean your washing machine from eMop or consider deep cleaning services for thorough maintenance.

 Review your manual guide first